adobe/buildrunner/README.rst

         # A specific host or host alias to run the remote build/task on.
 A host
         # alias is an arbitrary string that can be configured to map to a
         # specific user@host value within the global buildrunner configuration
         # file.
-BuildRunner first tries to lookup the host value in the
+Buildrunner first tries to lookup the host value in the
         # 'build-servers' configuration map.
 If found the resulting host is
         # used.
 If not, the string here is used as the remote host.
         host: <user@host or alias to ssh to>